Public Tasting Friday 25th August 2023, 7:00 pm – 9:30 pm ACST. Follow on Facebook to learn when tickets go on sales –

 Exclusive to wines made from grapes grown only within the Western Barossa sub-region, the show offers a unique, in-depth appreciation of one of the Barossa Valley’s most highly acclaimed districts.

-Now in its sixteenth year, this infectious, feel-good show is an annual celebration that has found its way into the hearts and palates of the Barossa and wider community.
+Now in its nineteenth year, this infectious, feel-good show is an annual celebration that has found its way into the hearts and palates of the Barossa and wider community.
 Visitors return year after year because it gets under their skin.

 It’s a marvellous way for both local and visitor alike to dip their toe into an unmatched, authentic Barossa experience.